yashaswiraj/DSA-LAB/README.md

 # DSA-LAB
-this is for programs done in DSA LAB of college.
+this is for programs done in DSA LAB of jecrc college.